 Mr. Young is an Investment Director at Malaysian Life Sciences Capital Fund.
 Previously, he held the position of Managing Director within the venture capital division at Burrill & Company, a diversified global financial services firm focused on the life sciences industry.
 His focus areas of investment cover renewable energy and chemicals, as well as biological processes which promote sustainability.
-He also acts as an investment manager for the Malaysian Life Sciences Capital Fund (MLSCF), a venture fund co-managed by Burrill & Company.
-Greg currently serves on the Board of HCL CleanTech and is a Board Observer on the Boards of Akermin and Glori Energy.
-Greg was instrumental in sourcing and consummation of Burrill & Company and MLSCF’s investment in Gevo.
-Previously, Greg worked as a molecular biologist focused on protein expression at an early-stage biotech company located in San Diego.
-Greg received his BS in Biochemistry and Cell Biology from the University of California, San Diego and an MS in Biotechnology and Business from Northwestern University.
+Mr. Young currently serves on the Board of Cobalt Technologies is a Board Observer on the Board of Akermin.
+Previously, Mr. Young worked as a molecular biologist focused on protein expression at an early-stage biotech company located in San Diego.
+Mr. Young received his BS in Biochemistry and Cell Biology from the University of California, San Diego and an MS in Biotechnology from Northwestern University.

 Director of Special Projects